 Their US plant is allocated for producing accessories marketed by Ryobi.

-However, you’ll discover that China’s manufacturing costs are hard to surpass.
+However, you’ll discover that China’s manufacturing costs hard to surpass.
 Most major manufacturers outsource their production to China since it saves a huge amount of money in expenditures.

 Are Ryobi Tools Any Good: Overall Quality Review